survivejs/maintenance-book/manuscript/code-quality/05-dependencies.md

 # Dependency Management

 While writing projects, dependency management tends to be a common issue.
-Although lockfiles can help, you still have to keep up with the development as packages you depend upon evolve.

-Sometimes this means you have to rewrite code.
+Sometimes keeping up with the dependencies means you have to rewrite code.
 Bigger projects may provide **codemods** that can perform the required changes for you.
-They can also rely on deprecation patterns that tell you to rewrite certain pieces code before deprecating the functionality entirely.
+They can also rely on deprecation patterns that tell you to rewrite certain pieces code before removing the functionality entirely.

+T> You should use **lockfiles** to manage the versions of your dependencies.
+Read the *Publishing Packages* chapter to learn more about the approach.

 ## Keeping Dependencies Up to Date